Dental Cleanings

 Good to Know

-- No prescription or referral needed: You do not need a prescription or referral from another practitioner to claim a dental cleaning as an eligible medical expense.
+- No prescription or referral needed: You do not need a prescription or referral from another practitioner to claim a dental cleaning.

 - Cosmetic limitation: If a cleaning is bundled with a purely cosmetic service such as teeth whitening, only the portion attributable to the cleaning itself is eligible.